Lesson 1. Upton Sinclair, Theodore Roosevelt, and Harvey W. Wiley

 Who was responsible for bringing about reform in the work place at the start of the 20th century?

-Students will be able to identify two reasons why Upton Sinclair wrote The Jungle.
+Identify two reasons why Upton Sinclair wrote The Jungle.

-Students will be able to explain how President Theodore Roosevelt and Harvey W. Wiley worked together to pass legislation to protect consumers.
+Examine how President Theodore Roosevelt and Harvey W. Wiley worked together to pass legislation to protect consumers.